WENO-OF/WENOEXT/tests/TestInstructions.md

 1. geometryWENO Class
 	A test function for the Jacobian and the gaussQuad function is provided.
-	Requires a 3D mesh given in 'globalFvMeshTest/case-3D' Run with `tests.exe [3D]` in globalFvMeshTest/case-3D directory.
+    Run with `WENO_TEST [baseTest]` in the 2DMesh case directory.
+2. WENOBase Class
+    Check IO functionality of reading and writing lists Execute in 2DMesh case directory with `WENO_TEST [IOTest]`

-2. WENOUpwindFit
+3. WENOUpwindFit
 	An integration test to compare the result of the WENO scheme to the linear scheme for the calculation of the divergence of a scalar field.
-Run with `tests.exe [2D]` in the Case directory.
+    This can be executed for all the different mesh cases to check the effect of boundaries
+4. WENOUpwindFit Parallel
+    Same as WENOUpwindFitTest but executed in parallel with mpi.
+To use this test case go to a case directory e.g. Cases/2DMesh-cyclic and execute:
+    ```
+decomposePar -force
+mpirun -np <# of procs> ../../src/WENO_TEST [upwindFitTest-parallel]
+    ```
-3. Advection test case
+4. Advection test case
 	Test the WENOUpwindFit scheme by using the test case, the rotation of a slotted disk, designed by Zalesak [1]
 >    [1] Zalesak, S.T.
 Fully Multidimensional Flux-Corrected 	Algorithms
         for Fluids.
 J. Comput.
 Phys.
 1979, 31, 335–362.

-4. GlobalFvMesh test case
+5. GlobalFvMesh test case
     Test if the mapping of global to local cellID and reverse is correct.
 As this test is done in parallel it is not included in the Catch2 environment but uses FatalError statements to print out error messages

 ## Mesh Study